besmelh/international-schools-scraper/README.md

 - Remove entries with incomplete information
 - Remove entries from schools that don't have high school students (those from ages < 18)
 - Clean the text that represents the fees

+Made as a submission for Millie Group's Assesment